Apkawa/rust-any2feed/README.md

 >
 > The project is being written for learning rust and is not yet ready for users

-# Feature
+## Features

 For mvp  (minimal viable product)

 * Sources:
     - [x] mewe
     - [x] telegram channels
-      - [x] by preview channel like https://t.me/s/bestogirl
+      - [x] from public preview channel like https://t.me/s/bestogirl
       <!-- - [ ] by telegram client api -->
     - [ ] danbooru/gelbooru
     - [ ] pixiv